Health Care Analytics and Information Technology Application Process

 The Admissions Committee takes a holistic approach to reviewing applications, and we will complete the review of your application after we have received all of your application materials.

-Required Quantitative Preparation
+Required Quantitative and Technical Preparation

 The master’s programs at Heinz College are quantitatively-focused.
 In order to ensure success for our master’s students, the faculty have established guidelines for preparedness that must be achieved prior to starting classes at Heinz College.
 In some cases, the required preparation may be completed prior to submitting your application for admission.
 For other students, the preparation may be completed between the time you have been admitted and prior to the start of your first semester as a Heinz College student.